zwirzaky/amunra-offline/README.txt

+!!!!
+AS OF VERSION 2.7.1 - NO NEED TO REPLACE HODGEPODGE ANY FURTHER

-Mod tp resolve: "Login while the server is in online mode to be able to login while it is in offline mode."
+Mod to resolve: "Login while the server is in online mode to be able to login while it is in offline mode."
 This modifiaction is meant to provide offline support to Greg Tech New Horizons Modpack Last tested on version 2.6.0 java 17-21